 Interest is recognised using the effective interest method which calculates the amortised cost of a financial asset and allocates the interest income over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to the net carrying amount of the financial asset.

 Interest paid

-Interest paid relates to interest charged on leased liabilities as explained in the leased asset accounting policy below.
+Interest paid relates to interest payments due to holders of convertible loan notes and leased liabilities as explained in the following leased asset accounting policy.